 Are you looking to acquire real estate investments and maybe considering bringing another investor into the agreement?
 Then make sure you read this blog post first!
 Buying investment property with a partner can be a great way to invest, if you follow these 3 strategies…

-They say “two heads are better than one” and that’s true in many areas, including buying investment property with a partner in Hamilton.
+They say “two heads are better than one” and that’s true in many areas, including buying investment property with a partner in Ontario.
 But remember: a partner brings benefits to the table but also adds a layer of complexity to the situation.
 The best way to make sure you have an enjoyable and mutually profitable investment is to discuss and agree on the following 3 strategies…

 Strategy #1.
 Agree On What Each Partner Brings To The Table

 When people think about partnering, they often first think of the money and how much capital each partner brings.
 However, depending on the investment, each partner might bring different things including capital, sweat equity, knowledge and experience, an existing business and/or existing relationships, and a good credit score… just to name a few.
-There are many ways that both partners can contribute in an investment deal in Hamilton.
+There are many ways that both partners can contribute in an investment deal in Ontario.

 Strategy #2.
 Agree On Each Partner’s Ongoing Responsibilities